How does Low-E Insulation compare?

 Thick and Bulky

-Companies making these products are making bulk insulation because they are using mylar and don’t understand foil insulation so they are trying to be all things to all people.
+Companies making these products are making bulk insulation because they are using Mylar and don’t understand foil insulation, so they are trying to be all things to all people.

 Hard to install